Gleiss Lutz: International

 Since 2002, Gleiss Lutz formed a close alliance with British law firm Herbert Smith and Dutch-Belgian firm Stibbe.
 Herbert Smith put an end to the alliance in 2011, after Gleiss Lutz and Stibbe refused to enter into merger talks.
 As an independent firm, Gleiss Lutz works with a non-exclusive network of international independent firms worldwide.
 Gleiss Lutz works closely with three other independent European law firms (Chiomenti in Italy, Cuatrecasas Gonçalves Pereira in Spain and Portugal and Gide Loyrette Nouel in France) within a European Network.
-In 2015, the four firms combined their banking regulatory expertise with the launch of a joint regulatory hub, based in the Gleiss Lutz offices in Frankfurt/Main, in order to deal with the increasing role of the European Central Bank and the developments following the launch of the Single Supervisory Mechanism (SSM).
+In 2015, the four firms combined their banking regulatory expertise with the launch of a joint regulatory hub, based in the Gleiss Lutz offices in Frankfurt, in order to deal with the increasing role of the European Central Bank and the developments following the launch of European Banking Supervision.
 Furthermore, Gleiss Lutz internationally works with firms such as Stibbe (Benelux), Slaughter and May (UK) or Cravath, Swaine & Moore (USA).